luxfi/node/CONTRIBUTING.md

 ### Security

-- Do not open up a GitHub issue if it relates to a security vulnerability in LuxGo, and instead refer to our [security policy](./SECURITY.md).
+- Do not open up a GitHub issue if it relates to a security vulnerability in luxd, and instead refer to our [security policy](./SECURITY.md).

 ### Did you fix whitespace, format code, or make a purely cosmetic patch?